mahmoud/sedimental/entries/remap.md

 Either way, here we don't interact with the arguments.
 We just call `default_exit` and work on its return value, `new_parent`, sorting it in-place if it's a `list`.
 Pretty simple!
-In fact, very astute readers have pointed out this can be done with `visit`, because `remap`'s very next step is to call `visit` with the `new_parent`.
+In fact, *very* attentive readers might point out this can be done with `visit`, because `remap`'s very next step is to call `visit` with the `new_parent`.
 You'll have to forgive the contrived example and let it be a testament to the rarity of overriding `exit`.
 Without going into the details, `enter` and `exit` are most useful when teaching `remap` how to traverse nonstandard containers, such as non-iterable Python objects.
-As mentioned in the ["drop empty values"](#drop_empty_values) example, `remap` is designed to maximize the chances that the `visit` callback can be all you really need.
+As mentioned in the ["drop empty values"](#drop_empty_values) example, `remap` is designed to maximize the mileage you get out of the `visit` callback.
 Let's look at an advanced usage reason that's true.

 # Collect interesting values